We all have that one piece of land from our youth that's more special than the rest

 By this time, my adrenaline was peaking, and my finger was seconds away from pulling the trigger.
 Just before the gobbler took his last step, memories similar to the present one flooded my brain.
 With confidence, I regained my focus and lined the bead up on his neck.
 With the sound of gunfire, the big tom fell.

 Most hunters share a common ground.
-One where we can all go back and remember the lands that molded us and allowed for our passion of the outdoors to grow.
+One where we can all go back and remember the lands from our childhood that molded us and allowed for our passion of the outdoors to grow.
 For me it was that river that flowed so smoothly and the rich crop lands that it winded through — something only God himself could create.
 I gave thanks to this beautiful land for allowing me such a wonderful place to start life as a hunter — even if only a fleeting portion of it was spent there during my youth.
+I give thanks to it for doing the same for others.

 As hunters, we should remember and appreciate not only the people, but the places that we learned our trade upon.
 We should remember the places that instilled in us our culture, traditions and heritage.
 We should remember, respect, and protect the land.
 Without it, we would not have the memories that we so fondly cherish.
 We would not share this common ground.